Trump says U.S. reaches trade deals with Japan, no vote needed

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday that the United States has reached initial trade agreements with Japan on tariff barriers and digital trade that will not require congressional approval.

-In a letter to Congress released by the White House, Trump said that he intends to enter into the agreements “in the coming weeks” and was notifying lawmakers that the tariff deal would be made under a trade law provision allowing the U.S. president to make reciprocal tariff reductions by proclamation.
+In a letter to the U.S. Congress released by the White House, Trump said that he intends to enter into the agreements “in the coming weeks” and was notifying lawmakers that the tariff deal would be made under a trade law provision allowing the U.S. president to make reciprocal tariff reductions by proclamation.

 “In addition, I also will be entering into an Executive Agreement with Japan regarding digital trade,” Trump said in the letter.